mlamias/COVID-19-Georgia/README.md

 Note that the COVID_19_GEORIGA_COUNTIES_DATA data files may be joined to the COVID_19_GEORIGA_DATA data file on Instance ID to obtain additional details associated with each county case counts.

+The CSV files are comma separated values datasets.
+They can be opened in any text editor or in MS Excel.
+The RDS files such as COVID_19_GEORIGA_DATA.Rds can be read into R using synatx such as:
+> readRDS(file = "COVID_19_GEORIGA_DATA.Rds"))

+Assuming the COVID_19_GEORIGA_DATA.Rds is in the R working directory.
+Otherwise, you can specify the full path to the file in the file argument of the readRDS function.

 ### Dataset Variables
 #### COVID_19_GEORGIA_DATA